Salt intake (Indicator 8)

 Very few such studies have previously been conducted in Norway.

-Based on analyses of 24-hour urine collected in 493 participants aged 40-69 years in the Tromsø study, the calculated daily salt intake was 10.4 for men and 7.6 for women.
+Based on analyses of 24-hour urine collected in 493 participants aged 40-69 years in the Tromsø study, the calculated daily salt intake was 10.4 grams for men and 7.6 grams for women.

 These are conservative estimates as approximately 90 per cent of dietary intake is excreted in the urine.
 The salt intake is clearly higher than the Norwegian national recommendation of a maximum of 6 grams per day but is comparable with countries such as Finland, Denmark, the United Kingdom and Ireland.